Meeting Room & Quiet Room Policy

 - The Kitchenette is clean & orderly, following posted Kitchenette procedures.
 (Cleanliness assessed by the Director.)

-- The Meeting Room key is returned to the Director.
+- The Meeting Room key is returned.

 1. Users of the Meeting Room agree to reimburse the Library for any and all costs of repair of any and all damage, as determined by the Director, as may be caused directly or indirectly to the room and/or facilities by such use thereof.
 For example: